Fingerling potatoes were bred in Europe.

 severed toes (baby carrots, halved)

 grubs (steamed rice, barley, or gnocchi)

 Optional: extra blood (tomato paste or red food coloring)

 1. Place pot/pan on stove burner.

-3. Arrange the pearl onions, cut side down, in the pot/pan.
+3. Arrange the pearl onions, cut side down, in a non-stick pot/pan.

 4. Turn on the burner to medium, and saute onions until cut side browned, forming an “iris” on the “eyeballs.”